Vocational Enrichment Programme: Transformational Meditation as Lifestyle Medicine

 Your 330MTT Training Requirements

-- Multiple choice questions at the end of each lesson within the 330MTT content
+- The submission of the multiple-choice questions at the end of each lesson within the online 330MTT content

 - Evidence of having taught nine (9) classes